RandomSideProjects/Media-Manager/README.md

 ## Creating a Source JSON

-Update - July 17 : we now have a too for this, please use Creator.html or navigate to the menu on the main page and select
+Update - July 16 : we now have a tool for this, please use Creator.html or navigate to the menu on the main page and select Update - July 17 : ok so it only works on local since it has some CORS issues on the page.
+Please use creator locally for the time being.

 A “source” is a JSON file describing your episodes.
 It must follow this structure: